 The lights were turned off during the Pegida demonstrations; Photo: DPA

 10. 26 metres - that's the height of the the Gate, which is made up of six Doric columns on either side, supporting a transverse beam 11 metres deep.
 There are five walkways through the gate.

-11. 130,000 - that's the number of people who gathered at the Gate following the attacks on an Orlando gay club earlier this year.
+11. 130,000 - that's the number of people who gathered at the Gate following the attacks on an Orlando gay club last year.
 The Gate was lit up in rainbow colours to commemorate the 49 victims.

 The Gate following the Orlando attacks; Photo: DPA

 12. The luxury Adlon Hotel, the French and the US embassies - those are the buildings which surround the Gate, in its prime location at Pariser Platz, otherwise known as Berlin’s “gute Stube” (“best room”).

 13. The Märkisches Museum in Berlin - that's where you can see the horse’s head from the Quadriga sculpture.